A recent analysis found an estimated $73 billion in multifamily loans will mature this year, up nearly 12 percent from 2019.

 But that total pales in comparison to the expected multifamily loan maturities over the next five years, according to the data from CBRE’s analysis of Trepp and Mortgage Bankers Association.

-In 2021, maturities will reach $83 million, and they will keep rising, peaking in 2025, when $128 billion in multifamily loans will mature.
+In 2021, maturities will reach $83 billion, and they will keep rising, peaking in 2025, when $128 billion in multifamily loans will mature.

 Loan maturities drive investment and financing activity because they often push borrowers to sell assets, seek new financing or refinance their original loans to avoid default.